mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 ### Custom actions {#custom-actions-g}

 * A capping limit of 150,000 calls over 30 seconds is defined for all custom actions.
 This limit has been set based on customers usage, to protect external endpoints targeted by custom actions.
+You need to take this into account in your audience-based journeys by defining an appropriate reading rate (5000 profiles/s when custom actions are used).
+If needed, you can override this setting by defining a greater capping or throttling limit through our Capping/Throttling APIs.
+See [this page](../configuration/external-systems.md).
 * The custom action URL does not support dynamic parameters.
 * POST, PUT and GET call methods are supported
 * The name of the query parameter or header must not start with "." or "$"